thumbtack/ESS-data/README.md

 * Expected credit conditions (0.08 weight)
 * Expected capital expenditures (0.13 weight)

-A separate Inflation Index is composed of the following 3 questions with weights in parenthesis:
+A separate Inflation Index is composed of the following 3 questions, with weights in parentheses:
 * Price Expectations (0.5 weight)
 * Inflation pass-thru (0.333 weight)
 * Wage plans (0.167 weight)

-In addition to the national index scores, states and cities were chosen for comparison with each other.
+In addition to the national index scores, we collect data on the state and city level.
 Cities are defined by the borders of their Core-Based Statistical Area, as defined by the [Office of Management and Budget](https://www.census.gov/population/metro/data/metrodef.html).
-Only cities and states with more than 50 respondents in any given period were chosen for comparison.
+We only collect data for cities and states when they have at least 50 respondents in the given survey period.

 ####How the data is stored####

-The data from our Economic Sentiment Survey are publicly available via our api.
+The data from our Economic Sentiment Survey are publicly available via our API.
 There are three primary data sources:

 1. Sentiments Data
    * These data summarize overall economic sentiment and are available on both the state and cbsa level.
-Information on the data structure is avaialable [below](#data-source-1).
+   * Information on the data structure is avaialable [below](#data-source-1).
 2. Question Scores
-   * The ESS asks a core set of 15 survey questions every month.
-The data here details the breakdown of answers for each of these questions.
+   * The ESS asks a core set of 15 questions every month.
+The data in this section provides a breakdown of answers for each of these questions.
    * For the full list of questions and corresponding answer choices, see [below](#data-source-2).
 3. Top Problems
    * These data describe the top problems faced by the small business owner-operators on Thumbtack.
 The options include: